 5. Let the Numbers Do the Talking

 While telling a story can be an interesting way to engage with angel investors or venture capitalists, when dealing with business tycoons who work with numbers day and night, you cannot avoid them.
 No matter how beautifully crafted your story is, you need the power of numbers to back up your ideas.
-However, remember that too many numbers will become too much to swallow.So, explain the market statistics, your growth rates, growth tendency, required capital to expand while maintaining a balance.
+However, remember that too many numbers can be overwhelming.
+Instead, explain market statistics, growth rates, growth tendencies, required capital to expand while maintaining a balance.
 Adding relevant statistics and a summary of your market research without overdoing it can help you portray yourself as an educated and well-prepared unit of the industry.

 6. Create an Impressive Presentation

 Your presentation is the first reflection of your expertise and competency.
-If it is not prepared efficiently, it will have a bad impact on your business as well.
-The infographics in your presentation are the chief elements to highlight the main points.
-The simplified charts and graphs in your pitch deck file will help you summarize complex data into a self-explanatory analysis.
+If it is not prepared efficiently, it will have a negative impact on your business.
+The infographics in your presentation are the chief elements that highlight the main points.
+Simplified charts and graphs in your pitch deck will help you summarize complex data into a self-explanatory analysis.
 Avoid lengthy paragraphs in your slides because no one will read them.
 If you need professional support, we recommend looking for a pitch deck design service to save time and money.

-Following Tactics Will Help Ace Your Presentation 10 Folds:
+Following Tactics Will Help You Ace Your Presentation:

-- Keep a maximum of 10slides in your pitch deck presentation, your presentation should not be longer than 20 minutes, and the bullets should not be more than 30 for the presentation text.
-This is the 10-20-30 rule to deliver an impeccable pitch deck.
+- Keep a maximum of 10-14 slides in your pitch deck presentation.
+Your presentation should not be longer than 20 minutes, and the bullets should not exceed 30 in the presentation text.
+This is known as the 10-20-30 rule, which helps deliver an impeccable pitch deck.

-- Start your deck with a high excitement level, bringing it down to the motto of your business.
+- Start your deck with a high excitement level, and then bring it down to the motto of your business.